bhavi321/triveous-Assignment1/README.md

 # triveous-Assignment1
 ### How to run the project
-- Install Node.js and npm:
+- Install Node.js and npm
 - Clone the GitHub Repository: git clone <repository_url>
-- Navigate to the Project Directory: cd <directory>
+- Navigate to the Project Directory: cd <directory_>
 - Install Dependencies: npm  install
 - Start the Server: from the triveous-Assignment1 direcory, run this command - nodemon src/index.js